Puja2004g/Employee-management-system/README.md

 - Find employees by name (contains)

 ### Using the GUI
+- On start, select a module:
+  - **Employees**: manage employee records
+  - **Employment Records**: add employment tenure entries
+- Each screen includes a Back option to return to the chooser.

+Employees screen:
 - The top form lets you enter employee details (First/Last/Email/Department).
 - Table displays existing employees; selecting a row populates the form for editing.
-- Bottom actions:
-  - Add / Update / Delete
-  - Refresh
-  - Find by Name / Find by ID
+- Actions: Add / Update / Delete / Refresh / Find by Name / Find by ID / Back

+Employment Records screen:
+- Enter either Employee ID OR both First Name and Last Name.
+- Provide Start Year (required).
+Check "Still employed" to set end year to "Present" automatically; otherwise current year is used.
+- Saves only if the employee exists; exact name match is required when using names.
+If multiple matches, the UI asks to use the Employee ID.

 ### Entity Model
 `Employee` fields: